aws-ros-dev/cross_compile/README.md

 ### Ubuntu

 The cross compilation toolchain and docker have to be installed.
-The following instruction have been tested on Ubuntu Xenial (18.04).
+The following instruction have been tested on Ubuntu Xenial (16.04) and Bionic (18.04).

 ```bash
 # Install cross compilation toolchain